braveclojure/bcjobs-blog/source/2021-09-20-a-better-clojure-job-board.html.md

 ## Thank you early sponsors!

-In the seven weeks since I quietly re-launched the site on August 1st, five companies have already become sponsors!
+In the seven weeks since I quietly re-launched the site on August 1st, six companies have already become sponsors!
 This is incredible to me, and I am very grateful to them: